jimcbell/GmailCleaner/Readme.md

 ### Encryption
 - All data besides metadata from google is encrypted at rest in the database.
 - This includes access tokens and refresh tokens (see /images)

+### To Do
+[] Connect logging to app insights
+[] Get Azure Virtual Network working instaed of using direct IP Address of azure app service for gmail cleaner